The Sober Curious Extend Dry January

 OSF HealthCare’s Medical Director for Behavioral Health Dr. Samuel Sears says moving away from alcohol consumption is a positive trend supported by new medical research showing even moderate alcohol use is not good.

 “The literature for a long time pointed toward low-and-moderate alcohol use being potentially protective whereas the newer literature is starting to question whether that’s true and that really not using alcohol is probably the healthiest thing available to somebody,” he shared.

-Long term drinking also increases the risk of developing, diabetes, strokes, hypertension and depression.
+Long term drinking also increases the risk of developing diabetes, strokes, hypertension and depression.

 Dr. Sears added, “There are increased cancer rates associated with alcohol use, worse for the more you drink so these are very good health choices in terms of making that switch.”

-With headlines such as, “The Year the Mocktail Goes Mainstream,” it appears there’ll be more options on store shelves and in restaurants for anyone who wants to extend a Dry January into the rest of the year.
+There are increasingly more options on store shelves and in restaurants for anyone who wants to extend a Dry January into the rest of the year.
 Dr. Sears is excited about increased options for his patients on antidepressants who should not be drinking alcohol because it depresses the central nervous system.

 “When you’re activating that GABA system while you’re on medication for something like depression or anxiety, it’s actually impairing that medication’s ability to work by sending signals further downstream and really negating some of the benefits you’re getting from your medication otherwise.
 So, from a mental health standpoint, there’s a very good reason to stay away from or minimize alcohol use,” he emphasized.